Protecting Customer Data

 - Electronically printed credit card receipts must be shortened to just the last five digits (and the expiration date must be deleted), according to federal law.

 - Even though some online retailers store customers' credit card information for future purchases, this is considered risky.
-Make sure you have a compelling business reason to store this data.

 - Make sure the software that reads and processes customers' credit card numbers isn't saving that information.